-In addition to the Harvard & Oxford research into Genki English, as part of the official EU recommendation process Anna, who is the official Genki English representative in Slovakia, Poland and the Czech Republic for distribution, research and licensing, has also had 2 European universities review the Genki English material to make sure it meets the Education Ministry and Common European Framework of Reference for Languages (of CEFR) requirements.
+In addition to the Harvard & Oxford research into Genki English, as part of the official EU recommendation process in Slovakia, Poland and the Czech Republic for distribution, research and licensing, we have also had 2 European universities review the Genki English material to make sure it meets the Education Ministry and Common European Framework of Reference for Languages (of CEFR) requirements.

 Here is the report: